zPodFactory/zpodfactory.github.io/docs/faq/faq.md

 ## How is DNS configured and how does it work ?

 DNS is a hierarchical system that resolves names to IP addresses.
-In zPodFactory the main domain is set using the `zpodfactory_instance_domain` variable
+In zPodFactory the main domain is set using the `zpodfactory_default_domain` variable

 This domain is used to configure the DNS server running on the zPodFactory VM.
-The DNS server is configured to resolve all domain set by the `zpodfactory_instance_domain` to the IP address of the zPodFactory VM
+The DNS server is configured to resolve all domain set by the `zpodfactory_default_domain` to the IP address of the zPodFactory VM

-Then for EACH zPod/Instance deployed, they get their own unique subdomain
+Then for **EACH** zPod deployed, they get their own unique subdomain

-The subdomain is composed of the instance name and the `zpodfactory_instance_domain`
+The subdomain is composed of the zPod name and the `zpodfactory_default_domain`

-For example, if the `zpodfactory_instance_domain` is set to `zpodfactory.local` and the instance/zPod name is `instance-a`, then the subdomain will be `instance-a.zpodfactory.local`.
+For example, if the `zpodfactory_default_domain` is set to `zpodfactory.local` and the zPod name is `zpod-a`, then the subdomain will be `zpod-a.zpodfactory.local`.

 !!! warning
-    This means every zPod/Instance has a unique name, as it's used to generate the subdomain.
-If you try to deploy a zPod/Instance with the same name as an existing one, the deployment will fail
+    This means every zPod has a unique name, as it's used to generate the subdomain.
+If you try to deploy a zPod with the same name as an existing one, the deployment will fail

 Quick representation on how it works:

-- The `zpodfactory_instance_domain` is set to `zpod.lab` in this example, and is hosted by the zPodFactory VM.
+- The `zpodfactory_default_domain` is set to `zpod.lab` in this example, and is hosted by the zPodFactory VM.
     - the local dnsmasq service is configured to resolve `zpod.lab`
     - the subdomain `chicago.zpod.lab` is delegated to the zPod Chicago  `zbox`
     - the subdomain `paris.zpod.lab` is delegated to the zPod Paris `zbox`